Mustafa-Vienna/PetAdoption/TESTING.md

 ### Responsiveness

 The entire project was built using **Bootstrap 5.3.3**, which provided a powerful grid system and responsive utilities.
 Leveraging Bootstrap allowed for a quick start and saved significant development time, ensuring the website is fully responsive across different devices.

+#### Responsive Design Testing

+- Tested on various devices and screen sizes to ensure optimal user experience.
+- Used **Chrome DevTools** to emulate different devices and screen resolutions.
+- Performed physical testing on four different smartphones to validate the design and functionality on real mobile devices.
+- Verified layout and functionality across mobile, tablet, and desktop views.

 Key highlights:
 - **Efficient Development**: Bootstrap's pre-built components and rich features simplified the implementation of a mobile-first design.